top of page

 ISPA rules apply and will be enforced so that we learn the rules better.
 We will email them and print them off, so that everyone has a copy and can take them home to read.

-In order to qualify as a club champion, a player must have his/her dues paid and play at least 85% of the weeks played during the season.
+In order to qualify as a club champion, a player must have participated at least in 32 rounds of Skat over the season.

 bottom of page